HELP · METRICS

 It is a modeled figure, useful for ranking where to spend attention.
 It is not money you have lost, and not money you are guaranteed to keep.

-Revenue from customers who came back after receiving a Retrics message.
-It is easy to compute but it credits the message with every return — including the ~2.7% who would have come back anyway.
+Revenue from customers who came back after a campaign Retrics prepared for them.
+It is easy to compute but it credits the campaign with every return — including the ~2.7% who would have come back anyway.

 The revenue that a campaign returned above and beyond a held-out control group who received nothing.
-This is the honest number: it subtracts the natural-return floor and credits only the lift the message actually caused.
+This is the honest number: it takes the holdout's own return rate as the baseline — not the store-wide floor — and credits only the difference.

 Still unsure how a number is derived?
 Write to support@retrics.ai and we will walk you through the methodology behind it.